Rumi Calendar – Response to the March Question

 Within us are many things.
 There is mouse in us, and there is bird.
 The bird carries the cage upwards, while the mouse drags it down.
 A hundred thousand different wild beasts are together within us, but they are all converging on that moment when the mouse will renounce its mousehood and the bird its birdhood, and all become one.
 For the goal is neither going up or down.
 When the goal shows itself clearly, it will be neither above nor below.
 A woman lost something.
 She looks left and right, in front and behind.
 Once she has found that thing she no longer searches above and below, left and right, in front or behind.
 All at once she becomes calm and collected. ~Rumi

-In her book– Money – Spirituality – Consciousness –IRS tax agent, retired Chartered Accountant and spiritual teacher–Mayuri Onerheim discusses these two dimensions in relation to money.
+In her book– Money – Spirituality – Consciousness – IRS tax agent in the US, retired Chartered Accountant and spiritual teacher–Mayuri Onerheim discusses these two dimensions in relation to money.
 She deploys the cross as a metaphor where the vertical shaft represents our potential for divine depth, for realisation of our true nature (our birdhood); and the horizontal one represents our human lives on the planet and what we bring from our depths into the manifest world (our mousehood).

 The horizontal and the vertical meet at the center where the two pieces cross, in the place where they overlap.” … For most people, money is a thing that must be acquired rather than a meeting place of the spiritual and the material.
 At this point in just about every civilization on the planet, money represents only the material world—it has lost its relationship to our depth.
 From the point of view of the cross, this happens when we take the dissociated self—the one that believes itself to be separate from Beingness, the one who exists only on the horizontal shaft of the cross—to be wholly who we are.
 But money split off from consciousness is just a quantity—there is no quality to it.
 All quality comes from our Beingness. ~Mayuri Onerheim

-It would be useful here to offer some definitions for money.
+It would be useful here to offer some definitions of money

 How much is enough?